KSheeds1/Gym-Rat-Dictionaries/README.md

 # Gym Rat Dictionaries

-*Gym Rat Dictionaries* is a online glossary of all the workout and exercise terminology you may come across during your fitness journey. *GRD* is a community built site, with gym rats of all fitness levels coming together to contribute a variety of exercises that you may come across in your fitness journey.
+*Gym Rat Dictionaries* is a online glossary of all the workout and exercise terminology you may come across during your fitness journey. *GRD* is a community-built site, with gym rats of all fitness levels coming together to contribute a variety of exercises that you may come across in your fitness journey.

 Are you new to fitness and left a little confused by all exercise jargon?
 Still working out what a Barbell Good Morning is?
-Well look no further! *Gym Rat Dictionaries* is a dictionary of exercise terms curated by our wonderful users.
+Well, look no further! *Gym Rat Dictionaries* is a dictionary of exercise terms curated by our wonderful users.
 Our purpose is to provide a site that will be beneficial to those at any level of fitness.
 For those who are just starting off and struggling with the terminology, to those who are well versed in the fitness world and want to impart their knowledge to others!

 # Demo
 ### Visit the live site [here](https://gym-rat-dictionaries.herokuapp.com/).